Skip to Content

 Logic & Branching

 Add conditional logic to your forms to create dynamic, personalized experiences.
-Show or skip questions based on how respondents answer previous questions.
+Show or skip questions based on how respondents answer previous questions, calculate scores and prices, and route respondents to different endings.

 Accessing the Logic Builder